Mojo-Numerics-and-Algorithms-group/NuMojo/docs/developer-guide/contributing.md

 - Write concise, well-documented code.
 - Adhere to formatting conventions for indentation, spacing, and line breaks.

-Additionally refer to `docs/developer-guide/style-guide.md` for docstring and naming conventions.
+Additionally refer to `style-guide.md` for docstring and naming conventions.
+See `pre-pr-checks.md` for the checks to run before opening a pull request.

 ## Pull Requests